|Get your happiness back!|

 I'll help you get your happiness back.
 Try me, it's free!

-What I do is listen with empathy (online or in Royan, France), to make it easier for you to explore what is going on, what is bothering you, what doesn't feel satisfying enough.
+What I do, to support you in your personal development, is listen with empathy (online or in Royan, France), to make it easier for you to explore what is going on, what is bothering you, what doesn't feel satisfying enough.
 This helps find calm, it helps get clearer about your goals and how to achieve them.
-It also helps for anxiety, depression, childhood trauma, addiction, moods and behaviors sometimes diagnosed as OCD, AVPD, ADHD, BPD, schizophrenia, etc. Empathic listening is the main component of effective psychotherapy, as the research of psychotherapy pioneer Carl Rogers established.
+It also helps for anxiety, depression, addiction, moods and behaviors sometimes diagnosed as OCD, AVPD, ADHD, BPD, schizophrenia, etc., because these are typically the results of interrupted development (childhood trauma, aka Complex PTSD, aka Developmental Trauma), and they get resolved as the person's natural development resumes and continues towards emotional and intellectual maturity.
+Empathic listening is the main component of an effective supporting relationship, as the research of psychotherapy pioneer Carl Rogers established.

 As Carl Rogers said: